FarronF/limerick-council-meetings/meetings/2023/06/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 16th May 2023.md

 for Kilteery Pier following a Deputation from the group at the April District Meeting.
 The

-Senior Executive Engineer, Roads, Traffic and Cleansing advised a number of funding--- 2
+Senior Executive Engineer, Roads, Traffic and Cleansing advised a number of funding
+---
+2

 streams are being pursued and a meeting with a Kilteery Group representative has already